Meal, Ready-to-Eat: Date codes

 The cases of MREs and their variants usually are marked with the production date in the American fashion: 2-digit Month / 2-digit Day / 4-digit Year (e.g., November 24, 1996 would be rendered as 11/24/1996).
-This is followed by the Lot Number, a 4-digit Julian date code that is also repeated on the individual components in the MREs.
+This is followed by the Lot Number, a four-digit Julian date code that is also repeated on the individual components in the MREs.
 The first digit is the last digit of the Year (e.g., 0 could be equal to 2010 or 2020, 1 could be equal to 2001 or 2011, and 9 could be equal to 2009 or 2019).
 The next 3 digits are equal to the day of the year (i.e., 001 to 366).
 "1068" could be equal to the 68th day of 2001 or 2011, for example March 9, 2001.
 "2068" could mean March 8, 2012 or March 9, 2022 (the 68th day of 2012 is March 8 due to the presence of a leap day).

 The cases are also stamped with the Inspection / Test Date, which is in the same format as the Packing Date (e.g., October 1994 would be rendered as "10/94").
 Rations optimally must be kept in a cool, dry place during storage.
 If the rations are stored at 80° for 3 consecutive years, they would reach the end of their shelf life.
 They are often inspected by the U.S. Army veterinary food personnel and their shelf life may extend beyond the inspection test date.
 Rations are discarded after five years.

 Civilian use

 MREs have also been distributed to civilians during natural disasters.
-The National Guard has provided MREs to the public during national disasters, such as Hurricanes Katrina, Ike, Maria and Sandy; and the 2011 Super Outbreak.
-The large number of civilians exposed to MREs prompted several jokes during the recent New Orleans Mardi Gras, with revellers donning clothing made of MRE packets with phrases such as "MRE Antoinette" (referring to Marie Antoinette; the wife of King Louis XVI) and "Man Ready to Eat."
+The National Guard has provided MREs to the public during natural disasters, such as Hurricanes Katrina, Ike, Maria and Sandy; and the 2011 Super Outbreak.
+The large number of civilians exposed to MREs prompted several jokes during the recent Mardi Gras in New Orleans, with revellers donning clothing made of MRE packets with phrases such as "MRE Antoinette" (referring to Marie Antoinette; the wife of King Louis XVI) and "Man Ready to Eat".

 The use of rations for noncombat environments has been questioned.
 While the nutritional requirements are suitable for a combat environment where servicemembers will burn many calories and lose much sodium through sweat, it has been provided as emergency food or even as a standard meal.
-The high-fat (averaging about 52 grams of fat, 5 grams trans fats) and high-salt content are less than ideal for sedentary situations.
+The high-fat (averaging about 52 grams of fat, 5 grams trans fats) and high-salt content (averaging about 2 grams) are less than ideal for sedentary situations.
+In the aftermath of Hurricane Katrina, a 77-year-old civilian man with prior congestive heart failure ended up with volume overload from the high sodium content of MREs.
 The HDR and TOTM account for this nutritional need.